bmdeeal/quig/readme.txt

 	$ sudo apt install yad
 will install YAD if needed.
 It may run on other systems that provide YAD and bash.
 If you do not have YAD and bash installed or cannot install it (for example, on Windows), quig can be used as a command-line program.

-You may want to associate .quig files with quig-for-windows.exe on Windows systems, allowing you to simply double click to run games, although no options will be configurable for games run this way.
+As mentioned in the Windows installation section, you can directly associate .quig files with quig-for-windows.exe on Windows systems.
+This makes using quig as easy as just double-clicking a .quig file to run games, although you won't be able to enable fullscreen mode or change the drawing mode settings this way.

 From the command line, games can be run as follows:
 	$ quig mygame.quig
-if mygame.quig and mygame.png are together in the same folder.
+where myname is the name of the game, and mygame.quig and mygame.png are together in the same folder.
 If mygame.quig has no errors and mygame.png can be loaded, the game will start.

 quig currently supports three graphics configurations: